A generalized tetrahedral property: Background

 \subsection{Integral Current Spaces and Intrinsic Flat Distance}

 In this subsection we give a brief introduction to integral current spaces and the intrinsic flat distance defined by Sormani-Wenger \cite{SW}.
 We recall that the definition of an integral current space is based upon work on currents in metric spaces by Ambrosio-Kirchheim \cite{AK}.
+We state the definitions of sliced filling volume and $k$-th sliced filling.
+These are the main tools used by Portegies-Sormani to prove (integral) tetrahedral results since they provide with estimates on the mass measure of balls that allows to prove Gromov-Hausdorff subconvergence and prevents intrinsic flat limits to be smaller than the Gromov-Hausdorff limit, see Theorem \ref{dist-set-2} and Theorem \ref{SF_k-compactness}.
+We will use these tools to derive our results.\\

-An $n$-dimensional integral current space $(X, d, T)$ consists of a metric space $(X, d)$ and an $n$-dimensional integral current defined on the completion of $X$, $T\in I_n(\bar{X})$, such that $\set(T)=X$.
+An \textit{$n$-dimensional integral current space $(X, d, T)$} consists of a metric space $(X, d)$ and an $n$-dimensional integral current defined on the completion of $X$, $T\in I_n(\bar{X})$, such that $\set(T)=X$.
 We denote by $\mathfrak M^n$ the space of all $n$-dimensional integral currents.
-Recall that $T$ endows $\bar X$ with a finite Borel measure, $||T||$, called the mass measure of $T$ and that $\set(T)$ is defined as
+Recall that $T$ endows $\bar X$ with a finite Borel measure $||T||$, called the mass measure of $T$ and that $\set(T)$ is defined as

 The mass of $T$ is defined as $\mass(T)=||T||(X)$.
 Ambrosio-Kirchheim proved that $\set(T)$ is $\hm^n$-rectifiable.
 That is, there exist Borel sets $A_i \subset \R^n$ and Lipschitz functions $\varphi_i: A_i \to X$ such that